 Forests of Ghana need protection.

-Digging of gold, bad farming and building destroy the forest.
+Digging of gold, bad farming and building ruin the forest.

 Maintain digging of gold.